JasonSwingen/js-outdoors/_posts/2018-08-24-northern-minnesota-fishing-resources.markdown

 -   <a target="_blank" href="https://faroutflyfishing.com/">Far Out Fly Fishing</a>
     -   Better known for catching giant muskies on the fly.
 Far Out Fly Fishing also has options for steelhead, pike, and bass.
     - <a target="_blank" rel="nofollow" class="btn-social instagram" href="https://www.instagram.com/faroutflyfishing/"><i class="fa fa-instagram" aria-hidden="true"></i></a> <a class="btn btn-social" target="_blank" href="https://faroutflyfishing.com/contact/">Contact</a>
--   <a target="_blank" href="http://fbnguideservice.com">Fly By Night Guide Service</a>
-    -   Fly By Night Guide Service has been guiding fly-fishermen on the waters of Northern Wisconsin since 1989.
-They guide everything from night fishing for trophy trout on the beautiful Bois Brule River (our specialty), to steelhead, smallmouth bass, pike and musky.
-    - <a target="_blank" rel="nofollow" class="btn-social facebook" href="https://www.facebook.com/Fly-By-Night-Guide-Service-LLC-179659128718336/"><i class="fa fa-facebook" aria-hidden="true"></i></a> <a class="btn btn-social" target="_blank" href="http://fbnguideservice.com/contact-us/?doing_wp_cron=1535140966.1415600776672363281250">Contact</a>
--   <a target="_blank" href="https://www.instagram.com/arrowheadangling/">Arrowhead Angling</a>
-    -  Local angler Matthew Remark has been fishing the Arrowhead for years and was recently featured on In-Depth Outdoors video on steelheading the north shore.
-    - <a target="_blank" rel="nofollow" class="btn-social instagram" href="https://www.instagram.com/arrowheadangling/"><i class="fa fa-instagram" aria-hidden="true"></i></a>
 -   <a target="_blank" href="http://www.fishhuntuto.com/">Unlimited Trophy Outfitters</a>
     - Guided Fishing and Hunting Trips around Lake Superior's Chequamegon Bay and Surrounding Area.
 -   <a target="_blank" href="http://haywardflyfishingcompany.com/">Hayward Fly Fishing Company</a>